shapeforge/Chill/README.md

 Once the graph is complete, you can save it for later, or export a .lua file tailored for IceSL.

-## How to contibute to ChiLL?
+## How to contribute to ChiLL?
 ### New features or reworking the project
-Create your own fork of the projet, and submit a [pull request](https://github.com/shapeforge/Chill/pulls).
+Create your own fork of the project, and submit a [pull request](https://github.com/shapeforge/Chill/pulls).
 >**Note**
 >When contributing using a pull request, don't hesitate to be precise in the description of your contribution, and don't forget to document what you did.
->It will greatly help us to intergrate your changes!
+>It will greatly help us to integrate your changes!

 ### Bug reports and feature requests
 If you encounter a bug, or have an idea for a new feature, please fill an [issue](https://github.com/shapeforge/Chill/issues), so we can discuss about it.
 >**Note**
 >Please be as precise as possible when filling an issue.
 For bug reports, please join some scripts/files that reproduce the problem.
 >Using a label on your Issue will greatly help us tracking and processing them.

+### C++ Style Guide
+You can follow the [[@Google C++ Style Guide] https://google.github.io/styleguide/cppguide.html] for new code.
+You may encounter code that is not compliant with this style, mainly because it was written before we define the code style guide.

 # Credits
 Main developpers: